cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 _Notes_

-* [MedicationStatement.informationSource] may be a reference to a [contained] practitioner or related person.
+* [MedicationStatement.informationSource] may be a reference to a [contained] Practitioner or RelatedPerson.
 Only the relationship between the patient and information source is known; therefore, a specific practitioner or related person cannot be referenced.
-* [MedicationStatement.medication] may be a reference to a [contained] medication when the medication cannot be represented by a [`CodeableConcept`] because it contains a unique combination of ingredients.
+* [MedicationStatement.medication] may be a reference to a [contained] Medication when the medication cannot be represented by a [`CodeableConcept`] because it contains a unique combination of ingredients.
 Medications in the system always exist in the context of a medication statement and cannot be be referenced independently.
 * When searching with the `_id` parameter:
   * It must not be provided with any other parameters.